dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ##### Old behavior

-The `IncludeRootDiscriminatorInJsonId` Cosmos API was introduced in 9.0.0 rc.1.
+The `IncludeRootDiscriminatorInJsonId` API was introduced in 9.0.0 rc.1.

 ##### New behavior